Benzo Detox Program San Diego

 Quitting long-acting Bezos, such as Valium, will usually show signs of withdrawal after 1 to 4 days.
 The symptoms usually peak around 10 to 14 days after the quit date and fade away after 3 to 4 weeks.
-It is possible that some patients who have used this type of Benzos will experience a Post Acute Withdrawal Syndrome, known as PAWS, which is protracted withdrawal that can last from 3 months up to 2 years.
+It is possible that some patients who have used this type of Benzos will experience a Post Acute Withdrawal Syndrome, known as PAWS, which is a protracted withdrawal that can last from 3 months up to 2 years.
 During PAWS, the patient will feel anxious and worried and might experience bouts of sudden, acute-like withdrawal symptoms months later.

 Having a physician for medical detox support during the detox process is essential for success.
 The drug needs to be removed from the patient’s system, but this must be done with expertise and professional knowledge, to minimize the health risks.
 Lack of supervision is particularly dangerous if seizures or suicidal behavior emerge as part of the detox.
-If an individual has co-occurring disorders like panic disorder or anxiety disorder, it is especially important to treat all issues during the detox process for long-term recovery.
-If you need a rehab for benzodiazepine addiction, APEX is here for you.
+If an individual has co-occurring disorders like panic disorder or anxiety disorder, it is especially important to treat all issues during the detox process for long-term recovery out our inpatient rehab San Diego center.
+If you need rehab for benzodiazepine addiction, APEX is here for you.

 Benzo Detox Program